-In 1936, the Canadian federal government created Trans-Canada Air Lines (TCA), the precursor to Air Canada.
+In 1936, the Canadian federal government created Trans-Canada Air Lines (TCA), which later became Air Canada.

-On April 11, 1937, Air Canada's predecessor, Trans-Canada Air Lines (TCA), was created as a subsidiary of Canadian National Railway (CNR).
+On April 11, 1937, Trans-Canada Air Lines (TCA), Air Canada's predecessor, was created by federal legislation as a subsidiary of Canadian National Railway (CNR).

-In 1937, Air Canada was founded as the flag carrier and the largest airline of Canada.
+In 1937, Air Canada was founded as the flag carrier and largest airline of Canada, providing scheduled and charter air transport for passengers and cargo.

 On July 1, 1938, TCA hired its first flight attendants.